Generic Name: mebendazole

 Carcinogenesis, Mutagenesis, Impairment of Fertility

-In carcinogenicity tests of mebendazole in mice and rats, no carcinogenic effects were seen at doses as high as 40 mg/kg (0.4 to 0.8-fold the MRHD, based on mg/m2) given daily over two years.
+In carcinogenicity tests of mebendazole in mice and rats, no carcinogenic effects were seen at doses as high as 40 mg/kg (one to two times the human dose, based on mg/m2) given daily over two years.
 No mutagenic activity was observed with mebendazole in a bacterial reverse gene mutation test.
 Mebendazole was mutagenic in the absence of S-9 when tested using a continuous (24 hour) treatment incubation period in the mouse lymphoma thymidine kinase assay.
 Mebendazole was aneugenic in vitro in mammalian somatic cells.
 In the in vivo mouse micronucleus assay, orally administered mebendazole induced an increased frequency of micronucleated polychromatic erythrocytes with evidence suggestive of aneugenicity.
-Doses up to 40 mg/kg in rats (0.8-fold the MRHD, based on mg/m2), given to males for 60 days and to females for 14 days prior to gestation, had no effect upon fetuses and offspring.
+Doses up to 40 mg/kg in rats (2 times the total daily human dose, based on mg/m2), given to males for 60 days and to females for 14 days prior to gestation, had no effect upon fetuses and offspring.

 How Supplied/Storage and Handling

-Vermox™ CHEWABLE tablets are supplied as 500 mg, round, flat radius-edged white to yellowish chewable tablets that are debossed with "M/500" on one side and "J" on the other side.
+Vermox™ (mebendazole) is available as 100 mg, round, flat radius-edged white to yellowish chewable tablets that are debossed with "M/100" on one side and "J" on the other side.
 They are supplied as follows:

 Patient Counseling Information

 Advise the patient to read the FDA-approved patient labeling (Patient Information).